logannkimm/Youtube-Engagement-SQL-Analysis-/README.md

 ## Queries Documented
 The repository includes a structured SQL script (`engagement_analysis.sql`) that covers:
-1. **Engagement Ranking:** Sorting trending videos by total like counts to surface peak audience validation.
+1. **Engagement Ranking:** Sorting trending videos by total like counts to analzye trends in high engaged content.
-2. **Top-Tier Filtering:** Extracting the top 10 most commented-on videos to identify high-discussion content.
+2. **Top-Tier Filtering:** Identified the top 10 most commented-on videos.
-3. **Data Segmentation:** Utilizing offsets to isolate specific benchmarks, such as identifying the 100th most commented-on video.
+3. **Data Segmentation:** Utilizing offsets to isolate specific benchmarks, such as starting at the 100th most commented-on video.